Fox producer's warning against Jeanine Pirro surfaces in Dominion defamation suit

 The producer's email is among the voluminous correspondence acquired by Dominion's attorneys as part of its discovery of evidence in a $1.6 billion defamation suit it filed against Fox News and its parent company.
 Dominion alleges it has been "irreparably harmed" by the lies, conspiracy theories and wild claims of election fraud that aired on Fox.

-Pirro's role remains under sharp scrutiny.
-She attended Trump's belligerent address from the White House late on Election Night 2020 and advanced his arguments on the air.
+The role of Pirro - a former New York state judge and Westchester County district attorney - remains under sharp scrutiny.
+In 2019, Trump called for her return to the airwaves after the network publicly condemned her anti-Muslim remarks.
+In 2020, she attended Trump's belligerent address late on Election Night from the White House and advanced his arguments on the air in the days and weeks that followed.

 On Nov.
 14, 2020, for example, the day that Biden clinched his victory, Pirro questioned why vote counts shifted against Trump over the course of Election Night in such states as Pennsylvania, Michigan and Wisconsin.
 (Some counties were counted later than others; ballots cast the same day were often tallied before those cast by mail.)
 "The Dominion Software System has been tagged as one allegedly capable of flipping votes," Pirro told viewers, as she promoted Trump campaign attorney Sidney Powell's "findings" on Dominion.
 (A federal judge in Michigan later officially sanctioned Powell for her actions in court on Trump's behalf after the elections, while the Texas state law bar is seeking to have her formally punished.)